-- you gain insight into the needs of the customer
+- gain insight into the needs of the customer

-- you gain insight into growth opportunities from the customer’s perspective
+- gain insight into growth opportunities from the customer’s perspective

 - you can respond to the context of the customer

-- you can work on the optimal customer experience, after all you know what to pay attention to
+- work on the optimal customer experience, after all you know what to pay attention to

 - you gain insight into how you can optimize your own processes